dragonestrio/sistem-nilai_predikat-sederhana/README.md

-# sistem-nilai_predikat-sederhana
+# simple web application to ranging and categorizing value

-This is just my schools task that make a simple web application for ranging and categorizing from a value.
+This is just my schools task that make a simple web application to ranging and categorizing value.
 This application built with html & php programming language.

 --------